 Nowadays, there’s a general assumption that most people carry significant amounts of debt.
 We take student loans, auto loans, and credit card debt as a given, and a lot of personal finance wisdom assumes you have them as a starting point.

-As a result, most content on the subject focuses on paydown strategies, relief options, and ways to rebuild your credit or finances in the wake of debt.
+As a result, most content on the subject focuses on debt paydown strategies, relief options, and ways to rebuild your credit or finances in the wake of debt.
 However, there’s a refreshing absence of this attitude in Sylvia’s book.

 Instead, she emphasizes the importance of understanding the following:

 - The right and wrong reasons to borrow money

 - How to recognize when you’re nearing unmanageable debt levels